BetonQuest/BetonQuest/docs/03-Commands-and-permissions.md

 * **betonquest.conversation** - allows talking with NPCs (default for players)
 * **betonquest.language** - allows changing the language (default for players)

+!!! warning
     Don't give **betonquest.admin** permission to people you don't fully trust.
 They can use **/q config** command to add a `command` event, and this way execute any command as the console.
 This might be dangerous.

 ## Main command details